Delaware Contractor License Bond— Non-Resident: 6% of Contract Value

 Do Delaware contractors need a state bond?

 It depends on residency.
 Non-resident contractors must post a bond equal to 6% of the contract or subcontract price for any single contract of $20,000 or more, or when aggregate contracts in one calendar year total $20,000 or more.
 Delaware resident contractors have no state-level bond requirement, though Wilmington and other municipalities may require bonds.
+The Division of Revenue also accepts cash bonds and bank letters of credit as alternatives to surety bonds.

 How much does a Delaware non-resident contractor bond cost?

 The bond amount is 6% of your contract value.
 Your annual premium is typically 1-5% of that bond amount.
 For example, a $100,000 contract requires a $6,000 bond (6%).
-With good credit, annual premium would be $150-$300 (2.5-5%).
-Larger contracts or challenged credit may require higher rates.
+With good credit, the annual premium would be $150-$300 (2.5-5%).
+A $500,000 contract requires a $30,000 bond with premiums of $750-$1,500.
+See our surety bond cost guide for detailed pricing.

 When must the non-resident bond be filed?